sifelkateb/Personal-Blog-Website-Udacity/README.md

 ## Description

-This Project is the first project of Udacity Frontend Nanodegree and it is a travel blog website that uses Flexbox and grid system to create a responsive layout that enable a great user experience accross all devices.For live Preview on Netlify [Clickhere](https://personalblogwebsite.netlify.app/)
+This Project is the first project of Udacity Frontend Nanodegree and it is a travel blog website that uses Flexbox and grid system to create a responsive layout that enable a great user experience accross all devices.For live Preview on Netlify [Clickhere](https://personalblogwebsite.netlify.app/).

+The main goal of the project is to create a responsive layout accross multiple devices without relying on additional frameworks like Bootstrap Material Ui !